OpsDash is an all-in-one solution for server monitoring, uptime monitoring, database monitoring, service monitoring and app metric monitoring.

 Click on “Notifications” under “Dashboards” and click on “Add Another” under “Notification Rules”.

 Click on “System Settings” and under the “Webhook Integrations”, paste the link copied earlier.
 Click on “Add”.

 Click on “Notifications” under “Dashboards” and add the webhook under “Notification rules”.

 OpsDash is now integrated.

-Looking for a way to get real-time alerts from OpsDash Integration, setup a solid incident escalation and incident response pipeline and minimize response and resolution times for OpsDash Integration incidents?
+Looking for a better way to get real-time alerts from OpsDash Integration, setup a solid incident escalation and incident response pipeline and minimize response and resolution times for OpsDash Integration incidents?